-The NHS Workforce Disability Equality Standard Factsheet covers the key questions on the WDES.
-The questions below provide additional information and guidance on specific aspects of the WDES.
+The NHS Workforce Disability Equality Standard Factsheet covers all the need to know information on the WDES, the questions below provide additional information.

 Q. What is a metric?

-A metric is a standard used for measurement or evaluation.
-The WDES metrics are based on workforce data, primarily drawn from the Electronic Staff Survey and the NHS Staff Survey.
+A metric is a measure used for evaluation or analysis.
+The WDES metrics are based on workforce data, primarily drawn from the Electronic Staff Record (ESR), the NHS Staff Survey and local datasets.

 Q. What are the ten WDES metrics?

-The WDES is mandated to all NHS trusts and foundation trusts from April 2019, based on data from the 2018/19 financial year.
+The WDES was introduced in April 2019 and is mandated to all NHS trusts and foundation trusts.
+In 2020, the WDES is based on data from the 2019/20 financial year.
 The reporting table can be found on our WDES web page.
-The WDES does not apply to independent and voluntary sector providers in the first two years.
+The WDES does not apply to CCGs, the independent and voluntary sector providers in the first two years.

 Q. Where does my organisation find the data for each of the metrics?